clamina/clamina.github.io/_posts/2024-06-07-Editing-Webpage-in-GitHub.md

 2. Once you have entered your repository, click on the posts folder.

 3. Next, hit *Add file* > *Create new file*.
-You will want to title your file YEAR-MM-DY-titleofyourpost.md.
+You will want to title your file YEAR-MM-DY-title-of-your-post.md (the dashes appear as spaces in your title).

 4. Once you have entered your new file, press the *period* button to enter into cospace developer.
 Here, you will be able to write your posts in markdown!